 • Olive oil cooking spray

-• 2 cups crisp romaine or iceberg lettuce, thinly shredded
+• 2 cups thinly shredded romaine lettuce or iceberg lettuce

 Instructions

-• SAUCE: See Note 2.
-Place cashews in a heatproof bowl.
+• To make the sauce, place cashews in a heatproof bowl.
 Pour 1 cup of boiling water over the cashews.
 Let stand for 45 minutes to an hour and then thoroughly drain.
-Add the drained cashews, cilantro, lime juice & zest, water, olive oil, garlic powder, salt, and pepper to taste (I add 1/2 teaspoon fine sea salt and 1/4 teaspoon pepper) to a small powerful blender.
+Add the drained cashews, cilantro, 3 tablespoons lime juice, zest, water, olive oil, garlic powder, salt, and pepper to a small powerful blender.
 Blend until completely smooth.
 Refrigerate so the flavors intensify and meld.
-The sauce can be made ahead of time; simply stir before serving.
+The sauce can be made ahead of time; simply stir before serving (see note 2).

-• MASHED AVOCADO: Halve the avocados and use a spoon to scoop the flesh into a medium-sized bowl.
-(Discard the pits.)
-Mash the avocado with a fork, add in the lime juice, 1/4 teaspoon fine sea salt, 1/8 teaspoon EACH: garlic powder, and freshly cracked pepper.
+• Halve the avocados and use a spoon to scoop the flesh into a medium-sized bowl.
+Mash the avocado with a fork, add in the 2 tablespoons lime juice, salt, pepper, and garlic powder.
 Mash again to combine the ingredients.

-• TOSTADAS: Spray both sides of each tortilla generously with olive oil cooking spray.
-Sprinkle both sides lightly with fine sea salt.
-Place the tortillas on a sheet pan (with plenty of space -- don't overlap).
+• Spray both sides of each tortilla generously with olive oil cooking spray.
+Sprinkle both sides lightly with salt.
+Place the tortillas on a sheet pan with plenty of space, don't overlap.
 Bake for 4 minutes and then use tongs to flip the tortillas to the other side.
 Bake for another 3-6 minutes or until the tortillas are crispy.
-Remove from the oven and let stand for 5-10 minutes.
+Remove from oven and let stand for 5-10 minutes.

-• ASSEMBLY: Divide mashed avocado mixture evenly among the 6 crispy tortillas.
-Spread beans evenly over each tortilla (about 1/4 cup per tostada).
+• Divide mashed avocado mixture evenly among the 6 crispy tortillas.
+Spread beans over each tortilla, about 1/4 cup per tostada.
 Top each tostada with equal amounts of lettuce, tomatoes, and cheese.
 Drizzle the sauce over tostadas to taste.
-(There will likely be some leftover sauce, but it works best to make in this quantity.)

 Video